Leona-Maria/authorised_cards/README.md

 # authorised_cards
-A card game with login for authorised players - run Batch file
+A card game with login for authorised players - run .bat file
 1. Allows two players to enter their details, which are authenticated to make sure that they are authorised players.
 2. Shuffles 30 cards in a deck.
 3. Allows each player to take a card from the top of the deck until there are no cards left in the deck.